Care Inspectorate (Scotland): Transfer of responsibilities

 With the exception of independent healthcare regulation, all of SWIA's and the Care Commission's previous work was carried out by the new social work and social care services body, Social Care and Social Work Improvement Scotland (SCSWIS).
 HMIE's work on the inspection of services to protect children and a model of inspection for children's services became a joint responsibility with the SCSWIS.
 The work of NHS QIS, plus the regulation of independent healthcare previously carried out by the Care Commission, transferred to the new healthcare body, Healthcare Improvement Scotland (HIS).

 The affected organisations including the Care Commission worked closely together to ensure a smooth changeover to the new structures.

 Governance and Oversight

 Issues with the Care Inspectorate's performance and the effectiveness of the Scottish Parliament's oversight of it have long been raised at the highest level in Scotland.
 In 2011, the Health Secretary, Nicola Sturgeon announced that the Care Inspectorate was failing to fulfil its obligations.

 During the Covid-19 pandemic, on 25 August 2020, the Care Inspectorate's then Chief Executive gave evidence to the Scottish Parliament’s Health and Sport Committee at a meeting to consider the question: “How well is the Care Inspectorate fulfilling its statutory roles?”

 Prior to the meeting, the Scottish Parliament solicited the views and experiences of social care providers in Scotland to support the Committee in questioning the Care Inspectorate.
 Respondents describe a Care Inspectorate which fails to engage meaningfully with the services it regulates and that this comes at a cost for services and service users.
-A discussion paper for the Scottish Parliament by social care campaign group, BetterCareScotland, concludes that these views were not represented by the Committee (Holding Scotland's Care Inspectorate to Account?
-A critical evaluation of Parliament’s scrutiny of Scotland’s social care regulator.
-February 2021).

-In August 2023, BetterCareScotland reported that the Scottish Public Services Ombudsman is investigating claims that the Care Inspectorate's inspection processes routinely fail to identify and, therefore, address risk-taking by care providers or recognise the indicators of "closed cultures" in the sector and stonewalls serious complaints about its operations.

-In April 2024, BetterCareScotland called on the Scottish Parliament to address the need for independent oversight of social care regulation in Scotland by a professional body with risk management, regulatory, compliance, analytical & lay expertise to eradicate poor practices that expose women to the risk of abuse in care homes for older people in Scotland & loopholes that enable its cover-up.